jp-um/ARI5902_Research_Topics_In_Artificial_Intelligence/README.md

 The first thing you will need to do is clone this repository, i.e. ```git clone git@github.com:jp-um/ARI5902_Research_Topics_In_Artificial_Intelligence.git```

+Note that this session assumes you have access to a Linux installation (ideally Ubuntu 18.04.3 LTS).
+You can use Oracle VirtualBox to create an Ubuntu Virtual Machine on your Windows/macOS (or you can dual boot, or even better, remove your OS and install Ubuntu directly on the bare metal).

 ## Pre-requisite (Docker)

 For my session you will need ```docker``` installed (on Ubuntu).
 Docker is a clever bit of software which allows me to package all the libraries (and setup) you need all in one place.
-Docker can easily be installed as follows (on Ubuntu 16.04.3 LTS):
+Docker can easily be installed as follows:

 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -